skills/introduction-to-secret-scanning/.github/steps/3-enable-push-protection.md

 7. Select **Commit changes**.
 8. Instead of committing the updated file to your repository, a push protection alert warns you that your changes include a GitHub Personal Access Token.

-> [!TIP]
+> [!IMPORTANT]
-> When you work in a local environment or a GitHub Codespace, secret scanning cannot block your commit.
-Instead, your push to GitHub is blocked.
-In this case, if the secret is active then you will need to remove the secret from your branch and commit history, see [Resolving a blocked push on the command line](https://docs.github.com/en/code-security/secret-scanning/pushing-a-branch-blocked-by-push-protection#resolving-a-blocked-push-on-the-command-line).
+> Secret Push protection only prevents **pushing** to GitHub, not committing locally.
+As such, if you work in a local environment or GitHub Codespace, be careful with your local commits.
+If the compromised commit is several commits deep, you will need to remove the secret from your branch and commit history.
+See [resolving a blocked push on the command line](https://docs.github.com/en/code-security/secret-scanning/pushing-a-branch-blocked-by-push-protection#resolving-a-blocked-push-on-the-command-line).

 ### :keyboard: Activity: Bypass push protection